-Jazz, swing, blues and country music have all been married to rock and roll since its beginnings.
+Jazz, swing, blues, and country music have all been married to rock and roll since its beginnings.
 And two towering figures in the origin story of rock music are Elvis Presley and Scotty Moore.

 Presley was such an obvious giant, we might even tend to forget that he contained in his voice and his repertoire Bing Crosby, Frank Sinatra, Jerry Lee Lewis, Jimmy Rodgers and the church choir, and still somehow occupied his own sonic and performative space.
 But that’s for another time.
-Today, let’s appreciate Scotty Moore, the electric guitarist on most of Presley’s greatest hits, who died recently in Nashville at the age of 84.
+Today, let’s appreciate Scotty Moore, the electric guitarist on most of Presley’s greatest hits, who died in 2016 at the age of 84.

 His work was crucial to Elvis’s initial musical and commercial success.
 His guitar parts, matched with Elvis’ brilliant vocals, were absolutely pivotal in the development of rock and roll.
 Moore was grounded in swing and jazz and country blues guitar, and he consistently added just the right ingredient to hit after hit.

-Guitar geeks everywhere learned to envy his instrument choices, notably his famous Gibson ES-295, later the Gibson L5 and finally the Gibson Super 400, which he and Presley played for the famous comeback special.
+Guitar geeks everywhere learned to envy his instrument choices, notably his famous Gibson ES-295, later the Gibson L5 and finally the Gibson Super 400, which he and Presley played for the famous “comeback” special.

 He could be riffy, presaging 60’s pop, on songs like “Hard Headed Woman.”
 He could make country blues fingerpicking rock hard in “Mystery Train,” using a prominent delay effect in a highly musical way.
-He could imitate the horn section stabs of boogie woogie and swing, and then play jazzy runs in a kind of roughhouse version of Joe Pass, in “Blue Suede Shoes.”
+He could imitate the horn section stabs of boogie-woogie and swing, and then play jazzy runs in a kind of roughhouse version of Joe Pass, in “Blue Suede Shoes.”

 In “Hound Dog,” Moore is grinding out power chord eighth notes, swooping into the voicings at the beginning of certain bars in a deliciously punky way.
 This is 1956.
 It freaking rocks, and Scotty Moore is an indisputable badass.
 But check this: Scotty has the ears, the sheer love of the song and the sound, to say to himself, “Hold up – I’m gonna check out of that crunchy rhythm thing for two bars when it hits the IV chord, and play a stabby little jump blues horn lick with a lot of space in it, let people hear the rest of the band a bit.”
 And Moore does that every single verse.
 It’s a simple choice.
 It’s not virtuosic, but it’s a moment of awareness of the musical space that is typical of Moore’s work, a generous and truly artistic decision.
 It makes the song.

 Scotty Moore was the right axe, and the right ears, at the right time.
-He had the musical education, the chops, the imagination, and the adaptability to handle the fusion which both the emerging genre, and Presley’s talent in particular, required.
+He had the musical education, the chops, the imagination, and the adaptability to handle the fusion which both the emerging genre and Presley’s talent in particular, required.
 Thanks for the rock and roll, Mr. Moore.